EastEriq/LAST_ZWOASICamera/README.md

 Note that if the rule is not in place, the matlab binding finds the camera, but is not able to open it (`ASIOpenCamera()` returns `ASI_ERROR_CAMERA_CLOSED`), and that `ASIGetCameraProperty()` would return `IsUSB3Host: ASI_FALSE`.

+## Specific notes on ASI6200MM

++ The cooler and the fan stop when `disconnect()` is called, i.e. when the class object is deleted.
+They also stop when the USB cable is pulled off.
++ After changing `bitDepth` or `binning` (both involve calls to set ROI functions), the first image(s) taken may be empty/it may take a longer time to retrieve images or to set the camera in video mode.
++ `CamStatus` is "unknown" when the camera is operated in video mode and after it.
+  For this reason takeExposure is allowed to start also when status is "unknown".